The Basics of Recruitment

 It is also important to note that very few grade exceptions are made by each chapter.
 Potential members who do not meet a chapter's academic requirements are released early in the recruitment process to allow them the opportunity to explore other alternatives.
 However, grades are considered throughout the entire process.

-Women who choose to participate in the Recruitment process are required to pay a registration $75.
+Women who choose to participate in the Recruitment process are required to pay a nonrefundable $75 registration fee.
+Your registration is not completed until this fee is payed.
 This fee covers administrative cost, room reservations and transportation to and from Sorority Row.
 Payment may be by debit or credit card and will be done online when you register.
-The first event a potential new member will have to attend is:

 Baker Pattillo Student Center Theater, Room 2.210